-The Company hereby offers Preferred Shares having a par value of \$1.00 each at a price of \$1.00 per Preferred Share in reliance on exemptions from the prospectus and, in certain circumstances registration, requirements under applicable securities laws.
+The Company hereby offers Preferred Shares having a par value of \$1.00 each at a price of \$1.00 per Preferred Share in reliance on exemptions from the prospectus requirements under applicable securities laws.
 Sales will be made through the directors, officers and employees of the Company and registered dealers.